 What Issues Can Depth Therapy Address?

 For many patients, depth therapy can be a way to address deep-rooted emotional issues, as well as trauma.
-However, there can be behaviors that you may continue to repeat, despite the fact that they are damaging to you.
+However, there can be behaviors that you may continue to repeat even though they are damaging to you.
 Depth therapy can be used to uncover the potential reasons why you behave a certain way in specific circumstances and better understand the causes of these behaviors or issues.

-One of the most important outcomes of this type of therapy is the fact that you will have a greater understanding of yourself, as well as a deeper sense of self-awareness.
-For many individuals, there is a feeling that they have a better understanding of why they act the way they do in specific situations, and thus, they can now make adjustments to address those behavior patterns from a place of knowledge.
+One of the most important outcomes of this type of therapy is coming to a greater understanding of yourself, as well as a deeper sense of self-awareness.
+For many individuals, there is a feeling that they have a better understanding of why they act the way they do in specific situations, and thus, they can now address those behavior patterns from a place of knowledge.

 Those who believe that a greater understanding of yourself can lead you to your life purpose and feel a sense of insight that positively impacts their relationships with others and gives them a liberation of sorts from their previous concerns, because they have been able to address them effectively.

 Recognize that using depth therapy requires individuals to use abstract thinking, as well as multiple meanings for various concepts.
 Doing so will help you to explore patterns in your behavior.
 Still, it must be noted that if you are not comfortable with the idea of abstract thinking, then it might not be ideal for those who prefer a more concrete therapeutic approach.